department-of-veterans-affairs/va.gov-team/products/identity-personalization/change-address/address-validation/user testing/Conversation Guide_Samara.md

 (Address validation section)

 1. Now we are looking at a screen that says "Your address update isn't valid."
-What do you think this screen is trying to communicate to you?
+What do you think this means?
 2. Why do you think you are being told your address isn't valid?
 3. What do you think will happen if you click Edit Address?
 4. What do you think "Suggested Addresses" are?
 Where did they come from?